rebelsky/csc207c/_eboards/eboard29.md

 Preliminaries
 -------------

+* It's "April Absurdity" (following "March" Madness)
 * Friday's class will be a consideration of ethics.
+Make sure to do the reading in advance.
 * Our graders ask that you
     * Ensure that all files are uploaded to Gradescope.
     * Include a link to your GitHub repo in your README.md file.
     * Include that README.md file.
+* We'll look at some of the submissions for MP6

+### About MP8

+* Still under development.
+* Intended to be straightforward.

 ### Upcoming work